maestrano/mno-enterprise/README.md

 The goal of this engine is to provide a base that you can easily extend with custom style or logic.

+_Note: `4.0` is actively under development.
+If you're looking for the stable code, see the `3.x` branch_

 - - -

 1. [Install](#install)